 1. Limited Teacher-to-Student Feedback

 However, the conventional feedback method does not work in this setting.
-There are student assessments in online learning where some level of feedback can be provided, but it’s not as personal.
+There are student assessments in online learning where some feedback can be provided, but it’s not as personal.
 This lack of personalized feedback can demotivate the students.

 2. Risk of Social Isolation